bruno-collections/mock-servers/readme.md

 # Bruno Mock Server Examples

-A sample Bruno workspace for learning and experimenting with **Mock Servers in Bruno**.
+A sample Bruno collection for learning and experimenting with **Mock Servers in Bruno**.

-This workspace includes examples for creating mock servers from:
+This collection includes examples for creating mock servers from:

 - Bruno collections and saved response examples
 - OpenAPI specifications